Merlness/FSTTT/README.md

 ### Running Tests

-If you want to run the tests to make sure everything is working properly, stay in the same FSTTT/FSTTT directory and run the tests with:
+If you want to run the tests to make sure everything is working properly, go to the FSTTT/FSTTTTEST directory and run the tests with:

      dotnet test